kosekeri/JavaScript-Projects/README.md

 These are some of the projects I made using JavaScript

 Project:
--Pizza Menu
--TicTacToe Game
--Calculator
+1. Pizza Menu - is menu used to order pizza with various selections of toppings.
+-TicTacToe Game - the classic tictactoe game -Calculator - Basic 4 function calculator